dotnet/docs-maui/docs/migration/multi-project-to-single-project.md

 # Manually upgrade a Xamarin.Forms app to a single project .NET MAUI app

-To migrate a Xamarin.Forms app to a single-project .NET Multi-platform App UI (.NET MAUI) app, you must:
+To migrate a Xamarin.Forms app to a single project .NET Multi-platform App UI (.NET MAUI) app, you must:

 > [!div class="checklist"]
 >